bonsaiheldin/carrotJS/README.md

 * `transparent` Defines if the container div shall be have a transparent background.
 If `false` or parameter not given, the container will have a black background.

-Note: `new Domy.Game()` returns the game core object and you should reference it to a variable to be able to use most of the engine's functions.
+Note: Creating the game returns its core object and you should reference it to a variable to be able to use most of the engine's functions.
+For example like this: `let game = new.Domy.Game()`.

 For everything else, check the documentation.
 Keep in mind that it is a work on progress, just like the engine itself is still very basic.